 Over a mile long, the pebble beach at Seaton is undoubtedly one of the town’s biggest attractions.
 A level, concrete esplanade runs the length of the beach with paid parking available along one end of it.
 If you’re making a short trip, park in either Co-op (free for the first, £1 for the second) or Tesco (free for two hours), both of which are one block back from the beach front.
 For free, unlimited parking, park back towards Axmouth by the bottom of the golf course and walk along Harbour road to get to the beach front.
 The concrete sea wall means you’ll need to go to one of the regular access points to get on to the esplanade.

 Once on, take a walk, visit one of the ice-cream shops or The Hideaway, a cafe at the far end nearest Beer for hot food and cakes, including a wide range of gluten free options.
 The beach is gently sloping, making it popular for swimming, fishing and water sports, whilst the flat, wide walkway makes it ideal for pushchairs, wheelchairs and scooters.
 Regular benches along the promenade make it the perfect place to sit and soak up the beauty of Lyme Bay or perhaps enjoy some fish and chips – just watch out for seagulls!
 Dogs are allowed on the beach all year in certain zones, at restricted times in others.
+At a low tide, you may even be able to find some sand, we even spotted a long ‘canal’ before created by the sea filling a dip in the pebbles; it’s a different beach every time.

 For dinosaur themed mini golf, you’ll find LED Leisure’s Jurassic Mini Golf set slightly back from the sea front.
 At the large round about, head up the steep hill running away from the beachfront back toward the town and you’ll find the golf within the garden area to your left.
 The site is only open from Easter through to the end of the Summer Holidays so be sure to check the website in advance.
 At the site there’s also tennis courts and a small park making it a great area for all ages to have fun.
+Mini golf is £4 per person and free for under 5s.

 Whilst Seaton doesn’t have a weekly market, it does host a number of event style markets throughout the year.
 The first Saturday of each month, you can find an artisan market with everything from foods to clothing and jewellery on sale.
 On the third Friday of each month, the town hall hosts a regular Farmer’s Market with locally produced meats, cheeses, cakes and products.
 On the first Friday of the summer months, Seaton Eats Boutique fills the garden area just off the seafront with an evening street food market.